mapcrafter/mapcrafter/docs/markers.rst

 contains the different marker groups.
 The elements are associative Javascript-Arrays and contain the options of the different marker groups.

-These options are similar to the marker configuration file options.
+These options are similar to the marker section configuration options.
-Every marker group has a unique ID and a name displayed in the web interface.
+Every marker group has an unique ID and a name displayed in the web interface.
 You can also use an icon with a specific size (optional).

 The actual markers are specified per world in an associative array with the name ``markers``.
-You have to use as world name your world section name or the value of the ``world_name`` attribute if you used that.
+You have to use as world name your world section name or the value of the ``world_name`` attribute if you specified another world name.

 The definition of markers is also done with associative arrays::